cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ nox

-This includes unit tests, linters, and type checkers, but excludes sessions like those for building documentation or for reformatting code.
+This includes unit tests, linters, and type checkers, but excludes sessions like that for building documentation.
 The list of sessions run by default can be configured by editing ``nox.options.sessions`` in ``noxfile.py``.